-Journalism volunteers in Romania and South Africa will also contribute to Voices of the World, an online weekly newspaper and magazine that allows aspiring young journalists to express their views, engage in dialogue, and learn about one another through journalistic exploration of topics that greatly affect our world today and their world tomorrow.
+Journalism volunteers in Romania will also contribute to Voices of the World, an online weekly newspaper and magazine that allows aspiring young journalists to express their views, engage in dialogue, and learn about one another through journalistic exploration of topics that greatly affect our world today and their world tomorrow.

 Interns who are 25 years old or younger can participate in weekly workshops, undertake assignments for Voices of the World, conduct interviews and write articles.
 Older interns can work as trainers and coordinators for the local young people involved or the interns who are also participants.
 In this capacity, they can hold workshops, proofread or edit articles, and discuss ideas for articles

 Group Journalism Projects for High School Students

 For teenage volunteers, Journalism projects are available as Journalism High School Special programs.
 High School Specials are designed for volunteers aged 16-19 to join a group of their peers working together under the guidance of our local staff.

 Volunteering Abroad as a Professional on a Journalism Project